TVR: The Griffith and 1965 collapse

 In October 1963, Dick Monnich, Jack Griffith, and Griffith's race mechanic George Clark finished the prototype of the car named Griffith, developed by fitting a Ford 289 V8 into a Grantura Mk3.
 The accelerative performance of the car exceeded expectations, although the brakes and chassis had been left unmodified and, by all accounts, were woefully inadequate when matched with the large engine.
-In a short period of time, David Hives at the Hoo Hill TVR factory built a second prototype that was better developed and better finished, as well as three engine-less cars destined for Griffith's business in New York.
+In a short period of time, David Hives at the Hoo Hill TVR factory built a second prototype that was better developed and better finished, as well as three engineless cars destined for Griffith's business in New York.
 In March 1964, David Hives went to Long Island to assist Bob Cumberford in building a pattern and plug for the Griffith 600 series, and he also helped set up the production line with George Clark.
 Hives helped build the "tartan car" that was displayed at the International Automobile Show in New York, which he and Dick Monnich attended.
-After this, the Griffith factory established in Syosset, Long Island began completing cars from engine-less cars imported from the Hoo Hill TVR factory.
+After this, the Griffith factory established in Syosset, Long Island, New York, began completing cars from engineless cars imported from the Hoo Hill TVR factory.

 Amidst the Griffith production (which required the TVR factory to build cars at a greater rate than ever before), Major Timothy Knott was hired as the managing director in August 1964.
 His military background and strict enforcement of order and workday schedule prevented him from ingratiating himself with most of the factory workers.
 Knott subsequently hired Ralph Kissack, also from a military background, and whose family was involved with Peel Engineering Company on the Isle of Man.

 David Hives returned to the TVR factory in England on 1 September 1964.
 Immediately, he was put onto building the Griffith 400 Series, which involved a lot of work at MIRA (Motor Industry Research Association).
 It also required working with Armstrong Patents to source the springs and dampers, Janspeed for the exhaust systems, and Kenlowe for the twin fan radiators.
 After six Months of working on the 400 series, Hives handed the car over to Chris Laurence to finish off development work so that he could concentrate on the upcoming Trident project.

 The original TVR logo was designed in 1964 by Bob Hallett and John Baillie.
 It was subsequently updated in 2018 as part of an updated corporate identity delivered by Forge Design Consultancy, "suitable for both digital and print media - to support their international relaunch."

 Reliability problems and customer complaints began to mount through 1964.
 In 1964, a dock strike in the US severely damaged Jack Griffith's ability to import cars.
 Griffith was then unable to meet his financial obligation to Ford, which stopped supplying drivetrain components.
 Ties with TVR were also then severed, and the already-struggling TVR was no longer able to continue.
 In September 1964, a director meeting was held at TVR, and it was announced that the company would be stopping production and closing the factory at Hoo Hill.
 TVR went into liquidation in November of that year.